ctmm-initiative/ctmmweb/inst/app/help/7_overlap.md

 ### Value Range Plot
+- The plot height is also controlled by the `Canvas Height` control in `Visualization` page box 2.

 ### Location Plot
 - When multiple models for same individual are selection, the location points are same so only one individual is shown in plot.